vish202324/Tamizhan-Skills/Project_3/README.md

-# 🧾 Resume Builder Pro – RISE Internship Project 3
+# 🧾 Resume Builder – RISE Internship Project 3

 This is a professional-level Resume Builder web app built as part of the RISE Internship program.
 It allows users to input detailed career information and export a fully formatted resume in PDF format with tables and proper layout.